Accessible Parks Canada

 One in five Canadians over the age of 15 and one in twenty children under the age of 15 have a disability.
 The Accessible Canada act requires that our national parks become accessible to these individuals and their caregivers by 2040.

 Our long term vision is to ensure individuals with disabilities and their caregivers are able to participate in all activities offered at Canada’s national parks.

-The goal of this project is to revise existing national park accessibility standards for individuals with disabilities (of all ages), and to develop recommendations for making the national parks barrier free by 2040.
+The specific objective of this multi-year project is to develop recommendations for making the national parks barrier free by 2040.